I’ve been drawing ever since I was 3 years old.

 And so many others.

-Believe it or not, I have made money via all these streams before I decided to buckle down and create my own blog.
+Believe it or not, I made money via all these streams before I decided to buckle down and create my own blog.

 In this stage, you will learn from other artists and practice heavily in your required field.